 Justice and Mental Health Collaboration Program (JMHCP)

 The Justice and Mental Health Collaboration Program (JMHCP) promotes innovative cross-system collaboration and provides grants directly to states, local governments, and federally recognized Indian tribes.
-It is designed to improve responses to people with mental illnesses who are involved in the criminal justice system.
-JMHCP funding requires collaboration with a mental health agency.

 - Diversion and alternative sentencing programs;